-If you are thinking about applying to UMich Flint, the deadline for Fall 2022 admissions is August 22 and the application fee is $30.
+If you are applying to UMich Flint, the regular decision application deadline is August 22 and the fee for the application is $30.

 |Mean Unweighted GPA||3.5|